robbidog/cqrsPythonExercises/README.md

 to modify your PYTHONPATH environment variable to include the root directory of the excercise you are currently working on.

 <h2> Running the Flask project in pycharm</h2>
+Once you have loaded the serverlessCqrsPython directory as a project in pycharm, you will be required to choose a python interpreter in the IDE settings.
 The entry point for the Hotel Management API is a directory called serverlessCqrsPython.
 For example, for the inital exercises, have pycharm open the directory of `exercise 1 - 4 start/serverlessCqrsPython`.
 To run the flask project in pycharm, you can run the file in `serverlessCqrsPython/FlaskProject/app.py`.
 Here you will find the entry point for